un-def/ptl/README.md

 It's safe to always install the `toml` “extra” since it installs `tomli` only for older Python versions.

-If you don't need configuration files support, you can disable this feature with the `--no-config` command line flag or the `PTL_NO_CONFIG_FILE=1` environment variable, especially if you use older Python versions without tomli installed and have the `pyproject.toml` file in the project directory, since ptl will fail with the `ConfigError: no toml parser found` error in this case.
+If you don't need configuration files support, you can disable this feature with the `--no-config` command line flag or the `PTL_NO_CONFIG_FILE=1` environment variable, especially if you an older Python version without tomli installed and have the `pyproject.toml` file in the project directory, since ptl will fail with the `ConfigError: no toml parser found` error in this case.

 #### Configuration File Location